MichaelCade/90DaysOfDevOps/Days/day30.md

 ### Directory Services

-- Azure Activ Directory hosts the security principles used by Microsoft Azure and other Microsoft cloud services.
+- Azure Active Directory hosts the security principles used by Microsoft Azure and other Microsoft cloud services.
 - Authentication is accomplished through protocols such as SAML, WS-Federation, OpenID Connect and OAuth2.
 - Queries are accomplished through REST API called Microsoft Graph API.
 - Tenants have a tenant.onmicrosoft.com default name but can also have custom domain names.